-Overarching Strategic 8: Enhance the Efficiency and Transparency of City Operations Council did not propose any new or updated goals and objectives under the eighth overarching strategy, "Enhance the Efficiency and Transparency of City Operations."
-However, the below existing goal formerly included under the overarching strategy to "Ensure Financial Stability" was moved to this section, and wording has been revised.
+Overarching Strategy 8: Enhance the Efficiency and Transparency of City Operations Council did not propose any new or updated goals and objectives under the eighth overarching strategy, "Enhance the Efficiency and Transparency of City Operations."
+However, the below objective formerly included under the overarching strategy to "Ensure Financial Stability" was moved to this section, and wording has been revised.